 - Q: I get an error "Failed to load schematic" when trying to load a '*.schematic' file in 1.13+.

 - A: 1.)
-The 1.13+ versions of Litematica can't currently load the new Sponge schematic format yet.
+The 1.13 - 1.16 versions of Litematica can't currently load the Sponge schematic format yet.
 That format is used for example by World Edit in 1.13+.
 Although those schematics should preferably be named with the *.schem file name extension, many web sites use the *.schematic extension, which makes them hard to tell apart from the old, completely different MCEdit/Schematica format, which Litematica can already load.
-Support for the Sponge format already exists in the main development version in 1.12.2, and it will come to the other versions with the next bigger update.
+Full support for the Sponge format exists in the main development version in 1.12.2, and a "quick hax" temporary support for just loading that format also exists in the 1.17+ mod versions.
+It will also come to the other versions with the next bigger update.